ccb-hms/computervision/docs/O2_install.md

 ```bash
 srun -n 1 --pty -t 3:00:00 -p gpu --gres=gpu:teslaM40:1 /bin/bash
 ```
-The first step is to load the module for the correct python version.
+The first step is to load a module for the recommended python version.
-List of installed Python versions on O2 and load the specified modules for Python 3.10.11 (recommended version for the computer vision repository) as follows:
+A list of available Python versions can be obtained with the *module spider* command.
+Python 3.10.11 (recommended version for the computer vision repository) can be loaded as follows:
 ```bash
 # To view all available Python versions, run:
 module spider python